dapangmaox/ngx-lint-config/README.md

 # ngx-lint-config

-All the tooling which enables ESLint & Prettier to lint Angular projects.
+One command config ESLint & Prettier in your Angular project.

 ## Usage